micooke/esp8266-oled-ssd1306/README.md

 ## Credits
 This library has initially been written by Daniel Eichhorn (@squix78).
 Many thanks go to Fabrice Weinberg (@FWeinb) for optimizing and refactoring many aspects of the library.
 Also many thanks to the many committers who helped to add new features and who fixed many bugs.

+Mark Cooke (@micooke) added the display sequences for any display size, refactored the code and consolidated communications and display functions.

 The init sequence for the SSD1306 was inspired by Adafruit's library for the same display.

 ## Usage